sandlerben/wikiracer/README.md

 Lots more fun technical implementation details can be found in the [appendix below](#appendix).

 ## Some strategies attempted

-There are a few different strategies I attempted and implemented.

 #### No pipeline: getLinks workers can write directly to the getLinks channel, checkLinks workers can write directly to the checkLinks channel